metadb-project/metadb/doc/get-started-developing.md

   }
 }
 ```
+(We need the `schema.exclude.list` entry to omit the three names schemas, because they all contain partitioned tables, and those do not work: Debezium reports "ERROR: "query_results" is a partitioned table [...]
+Adding partitioned tables to publications is not supported.")

 Now use the Debezium WSAPI to insert the connector:
 ```
 host$ curl -X POST -i -H "Accept: application/json" -H "Content-Type: application/json" -d @folio-vbox-connector-1.json localhost:8083/connectors/